Kapuzenjoe/simplecover5e/README.md

 ## How It Works

 - Uses the DMG-style line-of-effect approach:
-  - **Square / Gridless**: pick an optimal attacker corner and conceptually trace to the target’s four (inset) corners.
+  - **Square grid**: pick an optimal attacker corner and conceptually trace to the target’s four (inset) corners.
+  - **Gridless (Square mode)**: tokens are treated as squares; we pick an optimal attacker corner and trace to the target’s four (inset) corners, similar to a normal square grid.
+  - **Gridless (Circle mode)**: tokens are treated as circular footprints.
+Attacker and target use an **octagon** of sample points around the circle (8 inset points on the circumference).
+Larger creatures (Large and bigger) are approximated using multiple circles arranged inside the token footprint.
   - **Hex**: pick an optimal attacker corner and trace to the six (inset) corners of the target hex.
 - Cover thresholds:
-  - **Square / Gridless**: if **1–2** lines are blocked, the target gains **Half Cover**; if **3–4** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
+  - **Square / Gridless (Square mode)**: if **1–2** lines are blocked, the target gains **Half Cover**; if **3–4** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
   - **Hex**: if **1–3** lines are blocked, the target gains **Half Cover**; if **4–6** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
+  - **Gridless (Circle mode)**: if **1-5** lines are blocked, the target gains **Half Cover**; if **6–8** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
 - Blocking tokens are treated as 3D prisms with configurable heights by creature size.
 When the **Wall Height** module is active, creature heights are taken from that module instead of these defaults.
-Non-blocking creatures (hidden tokens, ethereal creatures, or dead actors) are ignored when evaluating cover.
+Non-blocking creatures (hidden tokens, ethereal creatures, or creatures with 0 max HP / defeated) are ignored when evaluating cover.
+- In **gridless Circle mode**, blocking creatures use slightly smaller internal squares as their blocking footprint, sized to sit safely inside the circular radius.
 - Effects are pushed directly into the roll (chat target AC / save bonus) and synchronized with token status effects.
 - Tokens that already have **Total Cover** applied (e.g. swallowed creatures) are respected: the module does not recalculate or overwrite their cover state.
-- On **gridless** scenes, larger tokens (Large and bigger) are evaluated using virtual sub-cells to approximate the multi-square behaviour from square grids where no RAW gridless procedure exists.
+- On **gridless** scenes, larger tokens (Large and bigger) are evaluated using multiple sample points (virtual sub-cells or multi-circle layouts) to approximate the multi-square behaviour from square grids where no RAW gridless procedure exists.
 - Tiny creatures use the token’s actual position and footprint within their cell instead of the grid cell center (*currently only on square grid*), improving accuracy when multiple Tiny tokens share the same space.
 - The module introduces an *Ignore Cover* item property.
 Add it to spells, weapons, or feats that should ignore cover (for example, *Sacred Flame*) and the cover calculation will be skipped for that roll.
 - The feats **Sharpshooter** and **Spell Sniper** are automatically respected when present on the attacker, either by their English name or by a matching `system.identifier` (e.g. `"sharpshooter"` / `"spell-sniper"`).
 - (Optional) A token hover helper can display cover icons and/or a distance label near the hovered token, styled similarly to the core distance ruler and configurable in position and offset.
+- (Optional) A debug overlay can draw the evaluated cover segments as colored lines (green for clear, red for blocked) and outline the token shapes used internally (attacker, target and creature occluders).

 ## Settings